The work of a food technologist can range from developing recipes and modifying manufacturing processes to managing the safety and legality of food

 Work experience

 Work experience in the food manufacturing industry is advantageous.
-Try to gain as much practical experience as possible - apply for summer work as a laboratory technician or on the production line in food companies, and make sure you network and make contacts while on placement.
+Try to gain as much practical experience as possible.
+Some courses offer a year’s placement in industry but you can also apply for summer work as a laboratory technician or on the production line in food companies.
+Make sure you network and make contacts while on placement.
 Technical experience in retail or manufacturing is also valued.

 Find out more about the different kinds of work experience and internships that are available.